FaradayRF/Faraday-Software/docs/tutorial_faradayio_0.rst

 * **faradaycommands:** Command packet creation toolset and pre-defined common commands
 * **telemetryparser:** Faraday "Telemetry" parsing tool

-The definitiions are "port" numbers that define the Faraday Transport Layer (Layer 4) port number that ties to the intended application.
+The definitions are "port" numbers that define the Faraday Transport Layer (Layer 4) port number that ties to the intended application.
 There is also a predefined list in the class object of faradaybasicproxyio.

 Local Device And Tool Object Initializations
 --------------------------------------------